 Unlike salt systems which require additional wiring, adding a mineral system is as simple as cutting into your existing plumbing and inserting the system between your filter (or heater/heat pump if you have one) and the pool.
-It should be the last item in your equipment that the water flows through before reentering the pool.
+It should be the last item in your equipment that the water flows through before re-entering the pool.

 Once you have it installed, levels are managed through a simple adjustable knob.
-No extra electricity required!
+No extra electricity is required!

+You can also check out our step-by-step article here on how to install and use your Pool Frog Mineral system (complete with videos).
 For specific installation instructions for your system, follow the instructions included in your manual.

 How Do I Start Up My Mineral System?